-Event-Driven Backend Architecture is a software design paradigm where system components communicate and react to events—discrete records of state changes or significant occurrences—rather than through direct synchronous requests.
-This architectural style has become foundational in modern distributed systems, enabling loose coupling, scalability, and real-time responsiveness across microservices, cloud platforms, and high-throughput applications.
-Unlike traditional request-response patterns where services call each other directly, event-driven systems rely on asynchronous message passing through brokers, streams, or queues, allowing producers and consumers to operate independently.
-The key mental model to embrace: events are facts about what happened, immutable and append-only, forming the source of truth from which all other state is derived.
-This inversion—where the history of changes becomes more important than the current snapshot—unlocks powerful capabilities like audit trails, temporal queries, and resilient failure recovery, but demands careful attention to ordering, idempotency, and eventual consistency.
+Event-Driven Backend Architecture is a software design paradigm where system components communicate and react to events—discrete, immutable records of state changes—rather than through direct synchronous requests.
+This architectural style has become foundational in modern distributed systems, powering loose coupling, horizontal scalability, and real-time responsiveness across microservices, cloud platforms, and high-throughput applications.
+Unlike request-response patterns where services call each other directly, event-driven systems rely on asynchronous message passing through brokers, streams, or queues, allowing producers and consumers to operate independently at their own pace.
+The key mental model to internalize: events are facts about what happened, immutable and append-only, forming the source of truth from which all other state is derived.
+This inversion—where the history of changes becomes more important than the current snapshot—unlocks audit trails, temporal queries, and resilient failure recovery, but demands careful attention to ordering, idempotency, eventual consistency, and schema evolution as long-lived contracts between services.

 What This Cheat Sheet Covers